ycms/redbean/README.md

 ### Why use RedBean with Laravel?

-RedBean is a very flexible way to flesh-out a database without having to worry about how your table is structured or foreign-key relations.
+RedBean is a very flexible way to flesh-out a database without having to worry about foreign-key relations or how your table is structured; it is 'schema-less' in a sense, in that it will build the appropriate database and table structures without you having to worry about the details.
 For this reason, it is a neat way to rapidly prototype the backend for a Laravel app.
-You could use RedBean as a lazy substitute for Laravel's Schema Builder and forego seeding for example, as you can define the schema and seed the table with values in the one migration step.
+You could use RedBean as a lazy substitute for Laravel's Schema Builder and forego seeding in a separate step for example, as you can define the schema and seed the table with values in the one migration step.

 In the above example where the following line is: